Hōjutsu: Gun groups

 Gun groups were known as teppo tai (鉄砲隊).
 Teppo meaning "gun" and tai meaning "group", or "unit".

 Recently the general media has come to view the samurai as warriors who were armed only with close combat weapons such as the katana.
-However, the Japanese were arguably using guns more effectively than their European counterparts by the sixteenth century, as well as producing more accurate, durable varieties.
+However, the Japanese were arguably relying more on firearms by the 17th Century than any other weapon.

 The Battle of Nagashino, where guns were deployed against samurai cavalry, is one of the most famous and influential battles in the history of the samurai.

 Ashigaru

+A hōjutsu gunner firing a tanegashima matchlock.

 The ashigaru were the lowest class of soldier in feudal Japan and were formed as militia units during times of conflict.
 The arrival of guns in Japan in 1543 greatly increased the capability of the ashigaru units on the battlefield.
 Prior to the introduction of firearms, these men would often have to wield polearms and spears like yari or learn to fight with swords and bows.
 The matchlock, or tanegashima by comparison was easier to use.
 It did not rely on physical strength or regular practice to be effective.
 In addition the firearms could be stockpiled in great numbers when not required.
 As such, samurai and professional soldiers would train the lower classes in hōjutsu.